Curator ・ Researcher ・ Writer working across Japan and South Korea.

 “Japanese people, return to your roots!
 Don’t forget loyalty and compassion!”

-In fact, the reason I was able to come to Nishinari at all was because a teacher I trust told me that Cocoroom was a place I had to visit.
+In truth, the reason I was able to come to Nishinari at all was because a teacher I trust told me that Cocoroom was a place I had to visit.
 I came here with them.
 One of my friends, who grew up in Osaka, told me they had never been here even once.
 I entered this place on borrowed trust.

 Cocoroom, exterior.